The Laban Hotel Review: Where the Compass Beats the Clock

 Laban’s philosophy is that we should not race with time

-Laban teaches us that the time is relative anyway!
-Hotel’s philosophy is that we should not race with the clock, but focus on the direction we are taking, and on the question why do we need to get there.
+Laban teaches us that time is relative anyway!
+The hotel’s philosophy is that we should not race with the clock, but focus on the direction we are taking, and on the question of why do we need to get there.
 Hence the name of this property is the Vietnamese word for ‘compass.’
 Paintings of the world map cover its walls, with a simple, yet thought-provoking message “Live your Life by a Compass, not a Clock”.

 Location, location, location